 I’ve been slightly obsessed with North African flavours of ras el hanout, which first appeared on my blog six years ago in the form of Roasted Vegetables and Couscous Bowl with Moroccan-spiced Chicken.

-Chicken Tagine is a slow cooked chicken dish.
-It is cooked in a cone-shaped pot called tagine that is traditional to Morocco and that is where it gets the name.
 It’s not necessary to buy the pot to achieve great flavours.
 A combination of aromatic spices, chicken and vegetables cooked in a casserole type dish in an oven will produce similar results.

 This dish was created by generations of home cooks and not restaurant chefs, so it’s easy to prepare.
 What makes it even more special is the addition of preserved lemons.
 They give this dish an unforgettable fragrance and a unique delicious taste.

-Traditionally dried apricots would be added to Moroccan rice but I left them out (kids are not fans) and sprinkled with some Pomegranate seeds instead.
+Traditionally dried apricots would be added to Moroccan rice but I left them out (kids are not fans!) and sprinkled with some Pomegranate seeds instead.
 There were no leftovers.

 This Fattoush salad made of crunchy cucumbers, ripe tomatoes a toasted pita bread will also be a delicious addition.